VISTA Protein Clinical Trials

 What Is CA-170?

 CA-170 is new and unique in that it is the first therapy tested to target VISTA.
 Other checkpoint inhibitors that target PD-L1 have already been discovered and tested.
-Drugs like atezolizumab (Tecentriq) and durvalumab (Imfinzi) are proving to help the immune system to identify and fight cancer.
+Drugs like atezolizumab (Tecentriq) and durvalumab (Imfinzi) are helping the immune system identify and fight cancer.

 But CA-170 is the first new therapy that hypothesizes that it can target both PD-L1 and VISTA.
 The early stages of testing show promising results that this drug can help patients with non-small cell lung cancer.
 Everyone is interested to see how it works in mesothelioma.